NovaCogitate/NovaCogitate/README.md

 Hello, I am Pedro Rodrigues.
-I hold a master's degree in physical engineering from Aveiro University in sunny old Portugal, where I was born and raised.
+I hold a master's degree in physical engineering from Aveiro University in sunny old Portugal.

 I currently work as a machine learning researcher at the DKFZ, focusing mainly on generative AI through diffusion probabilistic models.